-CRF#9.Antihypertensive Medications
+CRF#15.Asthma Medications

 Visit: Check the study visit for which the form is being completed.
-This information will not be entered in the eCRF but should be recorded on the hard copy form.
+This information will not be entered in the eCRF but should be recorded for your records.

 Item A.1: Enter the date of the study visit for which the information is being collected.